 But 2 – 5 = -3 is not a natural number

-Same is the condition for whole numbers.
-If two whole numbers are subtracted, then it is not necessary that it will result in the whole number.
+The same is the condition for whole numbers.
+If two whole numbers are subtracted, it is not necessary to result in the whole number.

 When two natural numbers or whole numbers are multiplied, then it always results in natural numbers and whole numbers, respectively.